kaishx/wfa/README.md

 ## 3. Methodology (C++/Numba Comparison)
 Related Code: (`stress.py`)

 Initially, my WFA engine was extremely slow—Python for loops were simply not capable of handling the thousands of optimization cycles required for each rolling window.
-To address this, I first migrated the bottleneck logic into a Numba JIT-compiled function which improved speeds massively, however, while Numba was a major speedup, but it still struggled once the project required millions of backtest iterations.
+To address this, I first migrated the bottleneck logic into a Numba JIT-compiled function which improved speeds massively.
+However, while Numba was a major speedup, it still struggled once the project required millions of backtest iterations.

-That's when I decided to implement a C++ module to replace run_opt and numba_bt in `cpp_wfa` to improve speeds even further.
+That's when I decided to implement a C++ module to replace run_opt and numba_bt in `numba_wfa` to improve speeds even further.

 Hence, the latter part of this project therefore focuses on comparing these two acceleration strategies—Numba JIT vs. the C++ module—for the core optimization loop inside the Walk-Forward Analysis (WFA) engine.